ciur/papermerge/README.md

 ## Contributing

-We :heart: love your contributions.
+We welcome contributions!
 In general, if change is very small, like fixing a documentation typo, remove unused documentation or minor adjustments of docker related files - you can just right away create a pull request.
 It Small and reasonable changes will be (very likely) almost immediately